 I combine pure and applied approaches from the natural and social sciences to tackle the challenge of understanding and conserving biodiversity, building socio-ecological resilience in a warming world, and bringing the equitable protection of nature to the centre of the sustainable development agenda.

-I am a tropical ecologist and evolutionary biologist with over 20 years of experience running field projects with international teams in South America and Africa.
+I am a tropical ecologist and evolutionary biologist with over 20 years of experience running field projects with international teams in the tropical forests of South America and Africa.
 I studied Natural Sciences and obtained my PhD at Cambridge University, moving to Oxford University Zoology Department (Edward Grey Institute) as a Royal Society University Research Fellow in 2005.
 I was appointed a University Lecturer in 2009 and made Professor of Biodiversity in 2015.
 In 2017, I was awarded a a NERC Knowledge Exchange fellowship to work at the science-policy interface of nature-based solutions to climate change.